jouk0/Purkkiin.fi/README.md

 ## Build

 Run `ng build` to build the project.
-Run `npm run production` to build production build.
 The build artifacts will be stored in the `dist/` directory.

 ## Running unit tests